Who We Are

-Our Family Resource Center programs serve families residing in the OMI, Potrero Hill and Western Addition neighborhoods.
+Our Family Resource Center programs serve families residing in the Oceanview, Merced Heights, Ingleside (OMI), Potrero Hill and Western Addition neighborhoods.
 We also serve all San Francisco families through specialized programming offered through San Francisco Human Services Agency.
 Families are served in our offices as well as in various community locations and their homes to ensure convenient access to services.

 What We Offer

 Our comprehensive services are geared to be responsive and flexible enough to address each family’s unique needs.
 We work collaboratively with families to create service plans that empower and support families to strengthen social, emotional and physical well-being.

 - Family Advocacy

 - Parent & Child Groups and Activities

 - Case Management Services

 - Community Events

 - Drop-In Services: Emergency Food, Computers & Copier

 - Information & Referral: Housing Needs, Educational Resources & Legal Resources